Shropshire hospital praised by inspectors with 'good' rating for surgery and critical care

 The CQC rates services by classifying them as 'Outstanding', 'Good', 'Requires Improvement', or 'Inadequate'.

-The ratings are given to five separate criteria to determine whether services are safe, effective, caring, responsive and well-led.
+Services are assessed on five separate criteria to determine whether they are safe, effective, caring, responsive and well-led.

-Inspectors took an in-depth look at the trust’s surgical and critical care services specifically, during the inspection in May of this year.
+Inspectors looked in depth at the trust’s surgical and critical care services specifically during the inspection, in May of this year.

 It was the first time inspectors had visited the hospital since November 2018, when the trust was also rated ‘Good’ following a full inspection.